IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ***

 #Prereq:
-1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your OBC network)
+1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network)
 1. Node JS 0.12+ (only needed if you want to run the app locally)
 1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)
 1. You are at least partially aware of the term 'chaincode', 'ledger', and 'peer' in a blockchain context.
 [Term Help](https://github.com/openblockchain/obc-docs/blob/master/glossary.md)